 6. Choose jewellers who provide grading reports

-Certified diamonds will come along with a grading report by reputable gemology organizations such as GIA or AGS.
-Some online jewelry stores certified their diamond by in-house gemologists and they may be using different grading standards from GIA or AGS, while others may not provide the grading reports.
-Diamonds from top online jewellers generally come accompanied with a grading report.
+Certified diamonds will come with a grading report by reputable gemology organizations such as GIA or AGS.
+Some online jewellery stores certify their diamonds by in-house gemologists and they may be using different grading standards from GIA or AGS.
+Others may not provide grading reports at all.
+We always recommend choosing a jeweller with external grading reports for peace of mind.